-7. The Application has been filed by M/s NOCIL Limited.
-The Applicant has claimed that they have neither imported the subject goods from the subject countries nor are related to any exporter or producer of subject goods in the subject countries or any importer of the PUC in India.
-Considering the information on record, the Applicant accounts for a major proportion of the Indian production.
-In view of the above and after due examination, the Authority notes that the Applicant constitutes eligible domestic industry in terms of Rule 2 (b), and the application satisfies the criteria of standing in terms of Rule 5(3) of the Rules supra.
+- 7. The Application has been filed by M/s.
+Bajaj Healthcare Limited.
+As per the information on record, the Applicant commands a major proportion of domestic production of like article.
+The Applicant has claimed that they have neither imported the subject goods from the subject country nor are related to any exporter or producer of subject goods in the subject country or any importer of the PUC in India.
+There are three other producers of the domestic like product in India, other than the applicant, i.e., M/s Amoli Organics Pvt Ltd, M/s Reckon Diagnostics Pvt.
+Ltd., and M/s SR Biochem.
+The support letters have been filed by other three producers.
+Hence, it is noted that the petition has been supported by the entire Indian Industry, and the Applicant along with supporters account for 100% of the Indian production. - 8.
+In view of the above, and after due examination, the Authority notes that the Applicant constitutes eligible domestic industry in terms of Rule 2 (b), and the application satisfies the criteria of standing in terms of Rule 5(3) of the Rules supra.